Reporting standards and availability of data, materials, code and protocols

 Guidance and resources related to the use and reporting of statistics are available here.

-Reporting and materials availability requirements for Earth sciences research
+Reporting and materials availability requirements for geological, archaeological, and palaeontological research

-Details of geological samples and palaeontological specimens should include clear provenance information to ensure full transparency of the research methods.
-Samples should always be collected in a responsible manner and in accordance with relevant permits and local laws.
+Details of geological samples, archaeological materials and palaeontological specimens should include clear provenance information to ensure full transparency of the research methods.
+Samples should always be collected and exported in a responsible manner and in accordance with relevant permits and local laws.
 Any submission detailing new material from protected sites should include information regarding the requisite permission obtained.
 Palaeontological and type specimens should be deposited in a recognised museum or collection to permit free access by other researchers in perpetuity.
+Where applicable, accession codes should be provided for museum depositions, and we encourage deposition of 3-D scans of fossil specimens within a permanent, accessible repository to facilitate study by the scientific community.

 Availability of data